 Nor does it include the value of the card’s extensive complimentary airport lounge access, the Global Entry or TSA Precheck fee reimbursement, the welcome bonus (60,000 Membership Rewards points after spending $5,000 in three months, a time frame that was recently extended to six months for cardholders approved between December 1, 2019 and May 31, 2020).

 The card also offers ongoing rewards (5 Membership Rewards points per dollar on flights booked directly with airlines or with American Express Travel, 5 points per dollar on prepaid hotels booked at AmexTravel.com and 1 point per dollar on everything else).
+For flights booked directly with airlines or with American Express travel, starting January 1, 2021, earn 5x points on up to $500,000 in purchases per calendar year.
 Even without travel, this card pays for itself.

 American Express is bending over backward to keep its Platinum cardholders happy.
 I think this is a really smart move because the card attracts an affluent group of heavy spenders with strong credit scores.